willfindlay/honors-thesis/thesis/thesis.md

 into the corresponding profile's lookahead pairs and flip the correct bits.
 If the process' profile is normal, new sequences will trigger ebpH's anomaly detection mechanism and a warning will be sent to userspace.

-In addition to the system call tracepoints described above, ebpH also keeps track of a few other tracepoints to keep track of profile creation, process creation and deletion, and profile association on `exec`-family system calls.
+In addition to the system call tracepoints described above, ebpH also instruments a few other tracepoints to keep track of profile creation, process creation and deletion, and profile association on `exec`-family system calls.
-The `sched` family exposes the necessary tracepoints in order to do this.
+The `sched` class of tracepoints exposes hooks on the necessary system functionality in order to do this.
 Additionally, ebpH defines one kprobe in order to detect when a process invokes its signal handler. \autoref{ebph-tracepoints} summarizes the tracepoints and kprobes used by ebpH along with their side effects on ebpH's state.